bge-barcoding/bold-library-curation/README.md

 ## Acknowledgments

 This work is supported by the Biodiversity Genomics Europe (BGE) consortium and contributes to the International Barcode of Life (IBOL) initiative.
+Biodiversity Genomics Europe (Grant no.101059492) is funded by Horizon Europe under the Biodiversity, Circular Economy and Environment call (REA.B.3); co-funded by the Swiss State Secretariat for Education, Research and Innovation (SERI) under contract numbers 22.00173 and 24.00054; and by the UK Research and Innovation (UKRI) under the Department for Business, Energy and Industrial Strategy’s Horizon Europe Guarantee Scheme